Hero Background

 Best Practices in Salesforce Testing

 Implementing effective testing practices in Salesforce ensures higher quality releases, fewer defects, and smoother adoption of new features.
-Following structured strategies can help mitigate platform-specific challenges.
+The practices below reflect what consistently works across Salesforce orgs of varying complexity, from small implementations to enterprise multi-org deployments.

 • Use Sandbox Environments Effectively: Leverage full, partial, and developer sandboxes for different testing needs.
-Keep sandboxes updated with relevant metadata and representative data to mirror production scenarios.
+Use scratch orgs for CI/CD pipeline builds.
+Keep sandboxes refreshed with current metadata before each major test cycle.

 • Prioritize Automated Testing: Implement automated test scripts using Salesforce DX, Selenium, or other compatible tools for repetitive regression and integration tests.
 Automation improves consistency and accelerates testing cycles.